 To ensure the success of ENLS courses held outside the United States or in conjunction with a national or international conference, it is the goal of NCS to have an NCS Ambassador in attendance for courses that meet the following criteria:

-A course is affiliated with a professional organization or conference event with greater than 25 participants
+A course is affiliated with a professional association (eg an AANN chapter) or conference event (eg SCCM) with greater than 25 participants

 -- OR --

-A course is hosted by an institution or professional organization in a country outside of the United States for the first time, and has greater than 25 participants
+A course is hosted by an institution or professional organization in a country outside of the United States for the first time (see our ENLS Statistics page for a current country list), and has greater than 25 participants